jbfink/docker-atom/README.md

 2. Install [Docker and Docker Compose](http://docs.docker.com/compose/install/)
 3. in the repo directory, run ```docker-compose up```
 4. Watch things build!
 Fun!
 5. Wait a titch after everything's finished building.
-Maybe 30 seconds.
+A few seconds should do it.
 6. Visit port 8000 in whatever machine you've run docker on, e.g., http://localhost:8000.
 7. Fill in the web config fields!
 For the database portion, it's ```atom``` for the database, ```atom``` for the user, ```worstpass``` for the password.
 Be sure to go to advanced config and change your server from ```localhost``` to ```db```.
 For Elasticsearch, the server name is ```es```.
 8. It'll take around a minute for AtoM to shake itself out.